microsoft/CLRInstrumentationEngine/DESIGN-NOTES.md

 In order to allow for reuse across products, Profiler manager will live in a dll `MicrosoftInstrumentationEngine_x(86|64).dll`.

-To use Profiler manager, the host application (MMA, Intellitrace, code coverage etc..) should set up the process up for profiling using the normal ICorProfiler environment variables:
+To use Profiler manager, the host application (MMA, IntelliTrace, code coverage etc..) should set up the process up for profiling using the normal ICorProfiler environment variables:

 ```
 COR_ENABLE_PROFILING=1